J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model8.md

-# Model 8 Description
+# Pallet

-This is a placeholder for the DFM model 8 description.
+Description for Pallet.
+Replace with details about this part.